RikiyaT/LARA/README.md

 LARA is a flexible framework that leverages **large language models (LLMs)** for active learning and relevance annotation calibration to efficiently create of high-quality test collections.

-Paper: [_LLM-Assisted Relevance Assessments: When Should We Ask LLMs for Help?_](https://arxiv.org/abs/2411.06877) (SIGIR 2025 Full Paper)
+Paper: [_LLM-Assisted Relevance Assessments: When Should We Ask LLMs for Help?_](https://arxiv.org/abs/2411.06877) (SIGIR 2025 Full Paper).

+See the [here](docs/proof.md) for the proof omitted in the paper.

 ---